-Michael Caine is a partner and co-chair of the firm’s Technology Transactions, Privacy, & Cybersecurity group.
+Michael Caine is a partner and co-chair of the firm’s Tech Trans, Privacy, & Cybersecurity group.
 Michael focuses his practice on complex technology transactions, commercial contracting, and privacy considerations involved in the development, deployment, and scaling of technology solutions.
-He advises clients across industries on structuring and negotiating SaaS, cloud, licensing, outsourcing, infrastructure, and collaboration agreements.
+He advises clients across industries on structuring and negotiating SaaS, cloud, licensing, outsourcing, infrastructure, and collaboration agreements, including transactions supporting large-scale cloud and data center environments and relationships with hyperscale technology customers.

 Michael counsels on issues involving data use, security, artificial intelligence, and operational risk management.
 He helps clients navigate privacy and security obligations within commercial transactions, address cross-border data considerations, and build contracting frameworks that align with business objectives.
 His work often involves partnering with product, engineering, procurement, and legal to develop practical solutions that align legal requirements with commercial objectives.